WebexCC-SA/LAB-2323/docs/lab4_machine_learning.md

 1. **Install Splunk MLTK**
    - Navigate to **Apps** > **Find More Apps**
    - Search for "Splunk Machine Learning Toolkit"
-   - Install and restart Splunk
+   - Install and reload Splunk

 ---